pburke/swidget-wordpress/readme.md

 ## Install

+### Wordpress Admin

++ Open your wordpress admin
++ Go to Plugins
++ If you have a previous version of Swidget deactivate and remove it
++ Click "Add New"
++ Click "Upload Plugin"
++ Upload the swidget.zip attached to the release here on GitHub.

+### FTP

-To install download this project and copy the "swidget" folder into your wordpress plugin directory located at /wp-content/plugins
+To install download this project and FTP the "swidget" folder into your wordpress plugin directory located at /wp-content/plugins

 ## Shortcodes